DavidManda/QuIPv/Portfolio A/overview.md

 ### Problem

 The procedure needed to produce a visual report of the data is protracted and the quality could be improved.
-BSDR uses [Microstrategy](https://www.microstrategy.com/us) to analyse data and create causal chain diagrams, however, many technical issues arise such as having no elegant solution to export the product visualisation and a screenshot image of Microstrategy is used instead.
+BSDR uses [Microstrategy](https://www.microstrategy.com/us) to analyse data and create causal chain diagrams, however, many technical issues arise such as graph being re-rendered every time a filter is applied, losing information about node position.

- Our client requests a software that will not replace Microstrategy but also to improve on its causal chain visualisation functionality in terms of diagram creation, manipulation and exportation.
-The user should be able to create and log into a user account and upload data from their local computer that is then stored onto our cloud database.
+ Our client requests a software that will not replace Microstrategy but improve on its causal chain visualisation functionality in terms of diagram creation, manipulation and exportation.
+The user should be able to create and log into a user account and upload data from their local computer and generate visualisations from it.
 The data should be processed to create a causal chain diagram similar to Microstrategy.
 Users should then be able to access their diagram online and manipulate it through dragging the nodes or adding and subtracting nodes by applying filters.
 After the user is satisfied with the resulting disgram, it should then be able to be exported as either an image file ready to be used in reports or shared with other team members and analysts as an interactive webpage.

 ---

 ### Solution

 Our solution is a bespoke applicaton for BSDR that will:
-1. Run on both Windows and Mac;
-2. Be able to import data from an SQL database;
-3. Process data and filter it according to selected attributes;
-4. Create several causal chain diagrams from the import data;
+1. Receive CSV data, generate a causal chain graph and store it in a database;
+2. Allow the used to filter out nodes by name, or edges by weight;
+3. The position of the nodes persists, as metadata about them is stored in the database.
-5. Allow the user to edit the diagram;
+4. Allow the user to edit the diagram;
-6. Allow diagrams to be exported as an image file or an interactive webpage.
+5. Allow diagrams to be exported as an image file.

 #### References
 [_Bath Social and Development Research Ltd._](http://bathsdr.org/) 9/11/18